Xiangwei-Yin/Xiangwei-Yin.github.io/index.md

 Institute of Theoretical Physics, Chinese Academy of Science( ITP,CAS ).

 ##Personal Information
-I am currently a PH.D candidate at Institute of Theoretical Physics, Chinese Academy of Science( ITP,CAS ).
+I am currently a Ph.d candidate at Institute of Theoretical Physics, Chinese Academy of Science( ITP,CAS ).
 I an interested in particle physics, cosmology, etc.

 ##Interesting